What your boss would like to know about project network diagrams

 If you want, you could stop right here.
 But for extra magic, you can apply the Critical Path Method to determine how long your project will take and which tasks are the most important to complete on time.

-The best way to understand the Critical Path Method is to use it, so let’s not waste time pontificating.
+The best way to understand the critical path method is to use it, so let’s jump right in.

 First, go back to your project network diagram and figure out how long each step will take.